MaastrichtU-IDS/fair-enough/README.md

 Now you can open your browser and interact with these URLs:

-* Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost/docs
+* Automatic OpenAPI documentation with Swagger UI: http://localhost/docs

-* Alternative automatic documentation with ReDoc (from the OpenAPI backend): http://localhost/redoc
+* Alternative OpenAPI documentation with ReDoc: http://localhost/redoc
 * GraphQL endpoint with Strawberry: http://localhost/graphql

 * Backend, JSON based web API based on OpenAPI: http://localhost/api/